mid2SUPAERO/ecoHALE/openaerostruct/docs/aerostructural_wingbox_walkthrough.rst

 However, we currently have not implemented the functionality to specify different airfoil coordinates for different segments of the wing, so the same coordinates are used for the entire wing.

 .. literalinclude:: wingbox_mpt_opt_example.py
-   :start-after: #docs section 1 begin
+  :start-after: checkpoint 1
-   :end-before: #docs section 1 end
+  :end-before: checkpoint 2

 Next, we create the dictionary with information for the mesh and create the mesh.
 For this example we use the uCRM-based geometry (undeflected Common Research Model) already defined and available in OpenAeroStruct.